ory/docs/docs/oathkeeper/pipeline/mutator.md

 ### Cache

 This handler supports caching.
-If caching is enabled, the `api.url` configuration value and the the full `AuthenticationSession` payload.
+If caching is enabled, the `api.url` configuration value and the full `AuthenticationSession` payload.

 :::info